asceznyk/loc/README.md

- # Solutions to JavaScript/Python problems #
+# loc (lines of code) #

- Solutions to problems on codeforces, codewars and leetcode
+solutions to problems on codeforces, codewars and leetcode